chenaciousD/blabla/content/posts/2017-18-08---How might we make service invisible.md

 - Contribute to concepting and articulation of signature moments
 - Storyboard illustrative animations and narratives for key executives

-Our participatory resaerch process included speaking with 25 customers, visiting their homes to understand their painpoints and emergent cusotomer needs.
+Our participatory design research process included speaking with 25 customers, visiting their homes to understand their painpoints and emergent cusotomer needs.
 We created several activites to help surface topics during our interviews.
 One activity included showing customers analogous experiences and asking them to draw parallels to their telco experience.

 <img src="/media/AT&T-Research.jpg" alt="AGL" width="600"/>